mykhaliuk/react-level-1/README.md

 <br>

-## To run
+## To run project

-In the project directory, you can run:
+In the project directory, you should run:

 ### `yarn && yarn build && NODE_ENV=production npx serve -s build`